 May 23, 2020: A bear has been sighted near Cavedale and Moon Mt.
 Road in the Mayacamas and across the Valley at Jack London State Park and Grove Street in Sonoma.
 The bear has been seen rooting around trash and approached buildings.

-You can help these dispersing bears and us, humans, by making sure they don’t get habituated to our food and garbage that surrounds them.
+You can help these dispersing bears and us humans by making sure they don’t get habituated to our food and garbage that surrounds them.

-What You Can Do
+Bears in your area?
+What You Can Do:

-2) Use noise to deter bears when they approach your house or other attractants on your property.
+- Use noise to deter bears when they approach your house or other attractants on your property.
 Pots and pans, whistles, car horns, and yelling can do the trick.